St. Gallen: Early history

 The town of St. Gallen grew around the Abbey of St Gall, built in the 8th century.
 The abbey is said to have been built at the site of the hermitage of Irish missionary Gallus, who according to legend had established himself by the river Steinach in AD 612.
 The monastery itself was founded by Saint Othmar in c.
 720. The abbey prospered in the 9th century and became a site of pilgrimage and a center of trade, with associated guest houses, stables and other facilities, a hospital, one of the first monastery schools north of the Alps.
 By the tenth century, a settlement had grown up around the abbey.

-In 926 Magyar raiders attacked the abbey and surrounding town.
+In 926, Magyar raiders attacked the abbey and surrounding town.
 Saint Wiborada, the first woman formally canonized by the Vatican, reportedly saw a vision of the impending attack and warned the monks and citizens to flee.
 While the monks and the abbey treasure escaped, Wiborada chose to stay behind and was killed by the raiders.
 Between 924 and 933 the Magyars again threatened the abbey, and its books were removed for safekeeping to Reichenau.
 Not all the books were returned.

-On 26 April 937 a fire consumed much of the abbey, spreading to the adjoining settlement.
+On 26 April 937, a fire consumed much of the abbey, spreading to the adjoining settlement.
 However, the library was spared.
-Muslim slave-raiders attacked the abbey in 939.
+Muslim invaders occupied the abbey in 939.
 About 954 a protective wall was raised around the abbey.
 By 975, Abbot Notker finished the wall, and the adjoining settlement began growing into the town of St. Gall.